How to Start Planning a Group Trip (and Actually Make It Happen)

 Let people share ideas freely:

-At this stage, you’re not deciding – you’re just seeing what resonates with the group.
+At this stage, you’re not deciding, you’re just seeing what resonates.

-5. Match the travel style to the destination
+5. Match the travel style to your group

-Once a few destinations stand out, start thinking about how you’d actually travel there.
+Once a few destinations stand out, start thinking about how you’d actually travel.

 Would this trip suit:

-This is one of those things people sometimes avoid… but it makes everything smoother.
+This is one of those conversations people sometimes avoid, but it makes everything smoother.

-Framing it as “rough comfort level” rather than strict budgets keeps the conversation easy.
+Framing it as a rough comfort level rather than a strict budget keeps things easy and open.

 7. Lock in the anchor piece